-This application uses Meta’s LLM Llama 3 8B to teach users about our planet’s geography, cultures, ecology, and history.
-Here’s how it’s used in each of the four play modes.
+This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history.
+The model powers four play modes:

 Ask Earth: Retrieves answers to users’ questions.